-One thing I’ve learned (the hard way, I might add) is that when starting and running a business, lines get blurred between yourself and your business, especially in regards to energy levels and productivity.
-No matter how automated and well-oiled your business is, if you neglect to keep your body and mind running smoothly, those inefficiencies in your personal life will eventually spill over into your business, bringing both you and your business crashing down in catastrophic fashion.
+One thing I’ve learned (the hard way, I might add) is when starting and running a business, lines get blurred between yourself and your business, especially in regards to energy levels and productivity.
+No matter how automated and efficient your business is, if you neglect to keep your body and mind running well, those inefficiencies in your personal life will eventually spill over into your business, bringing both you and your business crashing down in catastrophic fashion.
 [UPDATE: Here’s how I’ve learned to recover from the eventual burnout and be productive again]

-Every single morning, immediately after hopping out of bed, I sit on a pillow on the floor and meditate for 15 minutes.
+Every morning, immediately after hopping out of bed, I sit on a pillow on the floor and meditate for 15 minutes.
 Sitting and clearing your mind is really difficult– even the thought of repressing a thought, is a thought.
-It takes a while to get the hang of it, but once you do, you will reap the many benefits, such as better stress-management, being more mindful, and improving your ability to think clearly and make better decisions.
-There’s also scientific proof that meditation can physically improve your brain by increasing grey-matter in the hippocampus, important for learning and memory, and reduction of grey-matter in the amygdala, which is connected to anxiety and stress.
+It takes a while to get the hang of it, but once you do, you will reap the many benefits such as better stress-management, being more mindful and improving your ability to think clearly and make better decisions.
+There’s also scientific proof that meditation can physically improve your brain by increasing grey-matter in the hippocampus, which is important for learning and memory, and reducing the amount of grey-matter in the amygdala, which is connected to anxiety and stress.

-I’ve only been meditating for a few months now, and as a beginner, a few things really helped me–
+I’ve only been meditating for about a year now, and as a beginner, a few things really helped me–

 Don’t worry too much about posture.
-Just sit cross-legged on a pillow, use other pillows to support your knees if necessary, keep your back relatively straight, but most importantly, be comfortable.
+Just sit cross-legged on a pillow, use other pillows to support your knees if necessary.
+Keep your back relatively straight, but most importantly, be comfortable.
 If you want to be extra attentive to your posture, the general rule of thumb is to keep your ears, shoulders and pelvis in line.

 Accept that you will be horrible at first.
 It’s called practice for a reason.
 Dedicate yourself to practicing meditation for a few weeks.
 Trust the studies– it’s good for you, and you will be a stronger version of yourself because of it.
-It will become easier and more enjoyable as you continue to practice.
+It will become easier and more enjoyable as you continue your practice.

-Here are some more tips from meditation expert, former Chief-of-Staff at Boston Regional Medical Center and annual lecturer at Harvard Medical School’s Update in Internal Medicine, Deepak Chopra, that answered many of my questions and helped me get started–
+Here are some more tips from meditation expert, former Boston Regional Medical Center Chief-of-Staff and annual lecturer at Harvard Medical School’s Update in Internal Medicine, Deepak Chopra.
+These videos answered many of my questions in the beginning and helped me begin my meditation practice–

-2) Then– Drink 3 Large Glasses of Water
+2) After Meditation, Drink 3 Large Glasses of Water

-Right after meditating, I head to the kitchen, grab a large glass, fill it with lukewarm water, chug it, fill it again, chug it a second time, fill it one last time and continue to sip that third glass over the next few minutes– each glass is 16oz, so in total this is 48oz of water, or just shy of 1.5L.
+Right after my morning meditation, I head to the kitchen, chug two large glasses of water and continue to sip a third glass over the next few minutes.
+Each glass is 16oz, so this is a total of 48oz of water, or just shy of 1.5L.

-This is one of those tweaks in your morning routine that takes very little effort to try and has zero negative consequences, so give it a shot for a week or two and see if you notice any positive benefits to your energy levels throughout the day.
+This is one of those tweaks in your morning routine that takes very little effort to try, so give it a shot for a week or two and see if you notice any positive benefits to your energy levels throughout the day.

 [Update: I found that staying hydrated throughout the day has been key to maintaining my energy, both mental and physical.
-Once I bought this Sterilite 2-quart pitcher to leave at my desk, staying hydrated became MUCH easier.
-And for that price, it’s a no-brainer].
+Once I bought this basic Sterilite 2-quart pitcher to leave at my desk, staying hydrated became MUCH easier.
+And for that price, it’s a no-brainer]

-I’ve always preferred to workout later in the day, but after reading some interesting studies on the benefits of exercising first thing in the morning in a fasted state, I decided to give fasted morning workouts a try and was honestly shocked with the results– more energy during the workout and throughout the day, breaking PRs on olympic lifts, and just a general improved feeling of well-being.
+I used to prefer working out later in the day, but after reading some interesting studies on the benefits of exercising first thing in the morning in a fasted state, I decided to give fasted morning workouts a try.
+I was honestly shocked with the results– more strength and energy during the workout and throughout the day, breaking PRs on olympic lifts, and just an overall improved feeling of well-being.

-I decided to incorporate different types of fasted exercising into different days of my routine based on a number of interesting articles and recommendations, and also to avoid having a boring, repetitive routine–
+I decided to incorporate different types of fasted exercising into my workout routine based on a number of interesting articles and recommendations, and also to avoid having a boring, repetitive routine–

 Fasted Weight Training 3x Per Week